lisp-mirror/tinmop/README.txt

      this case just load the [dependencies] using the client installed on your computer.

+  4. optional step if you did not ran `quick-quicklisp.sh'.

-  4. clone in `$HOME/quicklisp/local-projects/' the latest version of croatoan, a library to wrap the ncurses TUI library.
+     Clone in `$HOME/quicklisp/local-projects/' the latest version of croatoan, a library to wrap the ncurses TUI library.

      This step is temporary as this version will get into quicklisp